 Use this screening method to stay on top of hot stocks, know when they are setting up, and have your orders placed for when they explode.
 This is how I scan for cup and handle and triangle (contraction) patterns.

 The Cup and Handle is a great trading pattern.
-It’s easy to spot, scan for, and we have definite criteria we can look for to find high-quality trades.
+It’s easy to spot, scan for, and we have strict criteria we can look for to find high-quality trades.
 See the Cup and Handle Swing Trading Strategy article and video for more on how to trade that pattern.

 Scanning reduces the number of stocks down a manageable number by only showing me the stocks that meet certain parameters (discussed below).